 Where we have been unable to obtain a reading, an estimated account will be issued, but we will not normally raise more than one estimated reading in a year.

 However, you are welcome to read your own meter and submit it online.
-You can do this by registering for Your Account.

 Finding your meter

 Most meters are in the public footpath outside your house or in the front garden.
 Occasionally it is located inside the house next to the stop tap.

 Our film shows you how to find and read your meter but you will generally find it in a small chamber under a metal or plastic cover.

 Sometimes it will be covered with a large cast iron cover which you should not lift.

 Underneath the cover you may see a polystyrene plug which protects your meter against frost and debris.
 Please replace this when you have finished.